natesales/doqd/README.md

 ### Interoperability

-This DoQ implementation is designed to be in conformance with `draft-ietf-dprive-dnsoquic-02`, and therefore only announces the `doq-i02` TLS protocol.
-For experimental interop testing, `doq.Server` and `doq.Client` can be created with the `compat` parameter set to true to enable backwards compatibility of TLS protocols.
+This DoQ implementation is designed to be in conformance with `draft-ietf-dprive-dnsoquic-02`, and therefore only offers the `doq-i02` TLS ALPN token.
+For experimental interop testing, `doq.Server` and `doq.Client` can be created with the `compat` parameter set to true to enable compatibility of other ALPN tokens.

 ### Tuning